 The last example is a model that uses separate multivariate distributions in multiple periods.

 The parameters for the distribution are the same as in the first example; it uses the same correlation matrix and the same table of means and standard deviations.

 Here, however, the multivariate distribution is laid out horizontally.
 Each row in the table contains a separate multivariate distribution representing returns in one period.
 The first parameter to the functions in each row is a reference to the four cells in that row.

 This example also adds portfolio weights to calculate the aggregate return in each period.
-The example omits things like costs associated with rebalancing the portfolio.
+The example omits things like inflation and costs associated with rebalancing the portfolio in each period.